-The partners involved and responsible for this action have organized a working meeting for the initiation of the core action (improving and expanding of gender disaggregation on energy poverty data in general, and for housing in particular).
-The working meeting intended to inform Energy Poverty Observatory, members of EP FEMM and ITRE Committees, DG Energy, DG REGIO, EIGE and experts in the field of gender mainstreaming.
-At the event, the partners and the invited stakeholders examined the practical and concrete possibilities of securing access to and improving energy poverty gender disaggregated data.
+The partners involved and responsible for this action will organize a working meeting for the initiation of the core action (improving and expanding of gender disaggregation on energy poverty data in general, and for housing in particular).
+The working meeting will gather the Housing Partnership members, Energy Poverty Observatory, members of EP FEMM and ITRE Committees, DG Energy, DG REGIO, EIGE and experts in the field of gender mainstreaming.
+At the event, the partners and the invited stakeholders will explore the practical and concrete possibilities of securing access to and improving energy poverty gender disaggregated data.
 This is deemed to be highly actionable, as several agencies noted above have voiced concerns about the lack of the gender disaggregated data in general terms.